 Drop in a photo or PDF of any bill.
 Our AI reads your exact kWh usage, costs, and provider — making your report 3× more accurate.

-Receive a personalized efficiency score, neighbor comparison, itemized savings opportunities, and every federal and state rebate you qualify for.
+Receive a personalized AI efficiency score, neighbor comparison, estimated savings opportunities, and available federal and state incentives for your home.*

-Request free quotes from 3 vetted local installers for solar, HVAC, EV chargers, and more.
+Request free quotes from up to 4 vetted local installers for solar, HVAC, EV chargers, and more.
 They compete — you choose the best price.

 "I had no idea I qualified for a $6,600 solar credit plus another $2,500 from Austin Energy.
-HomeShark took 3 minutes and I'm now saving $187 every month."
+HomeShark took 2 minutes and I'll save $187 every month."

 "The neighbor comparison was eye-opening — I was using 34% more electricity than similar houses.
-The insulation upgrade paid for itself in under two years."
+The insulation upgrade pays for itself in under two years."

 "I uploaded my electric bill photo and within 2 minutes had a full report showing $9,200 in available credits.
 The contractor match was seamless."

 The IRA is a federal law signed in August 2022 that allocated $369 billion toward clean energy and climate incentives over 10 years.
-For homeowners, it dramatically expanded existing energy tax credits and created new rebate programs.
+For homeowners, it expanded energy tax credits and created rebate programs.
+Note: the One Big Beautiful Bill Act (2025) eliminated most IRA residential credits.
+Some exceptions may apply.

 The primary homeowner credits (25C, 25D, 30C) are non-refundable — they reduce your tax liability but can't generate a refund beyond what you owe.
 However, unused credits carry forward to future years.
 The HEEHRA low-income rebates are point-of-sale (no tax liability required).